 Can aluminum siding still protect a home effectively?

-Yes, but aluminum siding problems like corrosion and denting must be addresssed early to prevent moisture intrusion and structural decay.
+Yes, but aluminum siding problems like corrosion and denting must be addressed early to prevent moisture intrusion and structural decay.

 Is cement siding immune to water damage?